BryanHogan/learnkorean/src/content/chapters/strong-consonants-hangul.md

 ## Strong consonants
 There are more consonants in Hangul.
 Luckily they are similar to characters we have already learned.
 Korean has the following strong consonants: ㅊ, ㅋ, ㅌ, ㅍ

 These strong consonants might seem familiar to you.
-They are all made by adding one stroke to their plain version, except for ㅂ.
+They are all made by adding one stroke to their plain version, except for ㅂ/ㅍ.
 - ㅈ: ㅊ
 - ㄱ: ㅋ
 - ㄷ: ㅌ